paritytech/parity-bridges-common/docs/testing-scenarios.md

     ```

 ### UI challenges

 - The UI should warn before (or prevent) sending to `k(kCharlie)`!

-Scenario 2: Kusama's Alice nominating validators with her DOTs.
+Scenario 2: Kusama's Alice nominating validators with her DOTs
 ---------------------------

 kAlice receives 10 DOTs from pBob and nominates `p(pCharlie)` and `p(pDave)`.